Christmas – Working Ghosts

 In 1916, the NCLC and the National Consumers League successfully pressured the US Congress to pass the Keating-Owen Act, the first federal child labor law.
 However, the US Supreme Court struck down the law two years later in Hammer v.
 Dagenhart (1918), declaring that the law violated a child’s right to contract his or her own labor.

-In 1924, Congress attempted to pass a constitutional amendment that would authorize a national child labor law.
+In 1924, Congress attempted to pass a constitutional amendment authorizing a national child labor law.
 This measure was blocked, and the bill was eventually dropped.

 It took the Great Depression to end child labor nationwide; adults had become so desperate for jobs that they would work for the same wage as children.
 In 1938, President Franklin D. Roosevelt signed the Fair Labor Standards Act, which, among other things, placed limits on many forms of child labor.